-Copyright protection extends only to expressions and not to ideas, procedures, methods of operation or mathematical concepts as such.
+Copyright protection extends only to expressions and not to ideas, procedures, methods of operation, or mathematical concepts as such.
 Copyright may or may not be available for a number of objects such as titles, slogans, or logos, depending on whether they contain sufficient authorship.

 Copyright protects original works of authorship, while a patent protects inventions or discoveries.
-Ideas and discoveries are not protected by the copyright law, although the way in which they are expressed may be.
+Ideas and discoveries are not protected by copyright law, although the way in which they are expressed may be.
 A trademark protects words, phrases, symbols, or designs identifying the source of the goods or services of one party and distinguishing them from those of others.

-Object of the Designs Act is to protect new or original designs so created to be applied or applicable to particular article to be manufactured by Industrial Process or means.
-Sometimes purchase of articles for use is influenced not only by their practical efficiency but also by their appearance.
+The object of the Designs Act is to protect new or original designs so created to be applied or applicable to particular article to be manufactured by Industrial Process or means.
+Sometimes the purchase of articles for use is influenced not only by their practical efficiency but also by their appearance.
 The important purpose of design Registration is to see that the artisan, creator, originator of a design having aesthetic look is not deprived of his bonafide reward by others

 applying it to their goods.